transferz/dev-assignment-be/README.md

          }
       ]
       ```
-  * Meaning: there were 14 flights from 2023-11-16 10:00 (inclusive) till 2023-11-16 10:10 (exclusive) and so on.
+      In this example there were 14 flights arriving or departing from 2023-11-16 10:00 till 2023-11-16 10:10 (and so on).

 ## Business logic

 Additional functionality needed:
 * On each "Add new passenger" REST request, the service should calculate the amount of passengers per flight:
-  * If the amount of passengers on a flight becomes higher than 150 (amount should be externally configurable), a new flight should be added into the database
+  * If the amount of passengers is 150 (amount externally configurable) or higher, the flight should depart and new passengers should be booked on the next flight
-  * New flight can have null origin and destination airports, also arrival time as well
-  * New flight should have departure date & time of the moment of last passenger was added
-  * Note: Passenger.flightCode field will be helpful
+  * The destination of the flight should be auto-selected

 ## Notes
 * Please implement all part of the service with performance in mind